-Substitute House Bill No. 7230 seeks to amend existing election laws in Connecticut, specifically regarding the filing and handling of complaints related to election rulings and vote counts.
-The bill repeals and replaces Section 9-324, allowing any elector or candidate aggrieved by an election official's ruling or vote count error to file a complaint in the Superior Court for the judicial districts of Hartford or Bridgeport within fourteen days after an election or seven days after a manual tabulation of ballots.
-It also mandates timely court hearings and notifications to relevant parties, including the Secretary of the State and the State Elections Enforcement Commission.
-Additionally, Section 9-325 is repealed and replaced, changing the process for addressing legal questions raised during hearings, with findings now being transmitted to the Chief Justice of the Supreme Court for immediate review.
+Substitute House Bill No. 7230 seeks to amend existing election laws in Connecticut, particularly focusing on the procedures for filing complaints related to election rulings and vote counts.
+The bill repeals and replaces Section 9-324, allowing any elector or candidate aggrieved by an election official's decision to file a complaint in the Superior Court for the judicial districts of Hartford or Bridgeport.
+It establishes a timeline for filing complaints—within fourteen days after an election or seven days after a manual ballot tabulation—and requires complainants to notify the State Elections Enforcement Commission.
+Additionally, the bill modifies Section 9-325, changing the process for legal questions arising during hearings, which will now be reviewed by the Chief Justice of the Supreme Court instead of the Secretary of the State.

 Statutes affected: